Noel-Niko/notifications-spike/docs/analysis.md

 ### What Each Column Measures

-- **Deepgram Nova-3 (AudioHook Proxy)**: Time from when speech ended to when Deepgram returned the transcript. poc-deepgram captures the same call audio independently via BlackHole and streams it to Deepgram Nova-3 in real time.
+- **Deepgram Direct (POC)**: Time from when speech ended to when Deepgram returned the transcript. poc-deepgram captures the same call audio independently via BlackHole and streams it to Deepgram Nova-3 in real time.
 This serves as a **proxy for the Genesys AudioHook integration** — streaming call audio to an external STT engine instead of using the built-in r2d2 engine.
 Deepgram uses a 300ms endpointing threshold, producing faster but more granular utterances.

 - **Genesys r2d2 (Self-Reported)**: Estimated latency derived from Genesys's own event metadata (`offsetMs`, `durationMs`, and `receivedAt`) using the anchor-event method.
 This approximates what Genesys reports as their transcription processing time.
 It captures **Stages 2–4** (STT processing + endpointing + delivery) but **does not include Stage 1** (audio capture transport from caller to Genesys Cloud).
 The anchor event (lowest-latency utterance per conversation) is set to 0ms, so all values are relative — true self-reported latencies are slightly higher.